 Every culture has something stuffed and fried and utterly scrumptious as part of its national cuisine.
 In Colombia, it’s all about the empanadas.

 As diverse as Colombia itself, empanadas come in all kinds of shapes, sizes and textures.
-My personal favourite are the super-crispy kind with an outer crust made from cornmeal.
+My personal favourite are the super-crispy kind with an outer crust made from cornmeal (which makes them an excellent choice for gluten-free travellers to Colombia!).
 Saturday is traditionally empanada day, when households all over the country converge on the cocina to roll and pinch plateloads of tasty pastries.
 As Diana, our 5Bogota guide told us, preparing empanadas for the whole family can take a whole day or more—especially when you consider that each person eats no fewer than six in one sitting!

 Nowadays, many restaurants and street stalls make their empanadas using whizz-bang machinery or pastry molds at the very least.
 Only a handful of vendors still craft empanadas the old-fashioned way, completely by hand.
 Lucky for us, Diana has the technique down pat (she originally learned from her mum) and showed us the complete process of making these half-moon morsels, from flour to finished product.